graciano/embaralha/readme.md

 Any contribution is welcome, just make sure the tests (`npm test`) are passing, but don't worry about the webdriver tests (the ones in the `test/specs` dir).
 And if you'd be so kind, write your tests for your additions.

+Also, you can run it locally with `npm start` and then going to http://localhost:8080

 ### To Do
- - don't change char when white space ("respect the words")
+ - ~don't change char when white space ("respect the words")~
  - bug fix when mouseover multiple times causing loss of orinal text
  - use webdriver properly
  - use eslint
- - lower the dist file size
+ - ~lower the dist file size~
  - add to [microjs](http://microjs.com/)

 ## License